sophia-li-he/xiaoouzhang.github.io/_posts/2018-7-27-collaborative.md

 ## Model Description

-The figure below shows the hybrid model combining the stacked denoising autoencoder (SDAE) with matrix factorization (MF) algorithm.
+The figure below shows the hybrid model combining SDAE with MF.
 Here [(Wang et al. (2015))](https://dl.acm.org/citation.cfm?id=2783273) is a good article on this model.

 ![an image alt text]({{ site.baseurl }}/images/rs/AE.png "an image title")